Risingson/eveeyedocs/docs/navigation/jump-planning.md

 Choose a System to start from.
 When tracking location that would be your current location system.
 If not tracking location you can set a system your current location by doubleclicking it or right-clicking it and choosing `Set Current System` from the menu.

 #### Menu options
-After right-clicking or doubletapping a system on mobile you will getr presented with the following navigation options:
+After right-clicking or doubletapping a system on mobile in addition to general and gate route options you will get presented with the following navigation options as applicable:
 |  |  |
 |--|--|
 | Set Jump Destination | Will plot a jump-route to the system according to your settings. |